 So of course company A, I’m forgetting, I think it was Pathé and I forget, I think it was Lubin, sues.
 And they go, ‘You can’t.
 That was our, you can’t, you ripped us off.’
 Right?
 And the defendants replied, ‘No we didn’t.
 Not one frame of our movie was your copyrighted material.
 Not one.
 It’s our movie.’
 And at this point it goes up to the appeals court, and a wonderful scholar from Canada, André Gaudreault, has written a lot about this, and the decision is made by the judge.
 His decision you’ll find very interesting.
 He said, ‘Well yeah, it’s true that this is how we copyright movies, that we copyright the individual photos, that’s the copyrightable material.
 But it’s weird because just a bunch of shots lined up one after the other don’t actually make up a movie.
 It turns out that they’re showing things, but a movie, it turns out, and this is actually the property that the makers of the movie own, is the telling.’

 The telling, not even the story but the telling.
 The narration.
 And that in order to consume a film you assume, even if it’s not existent or conscious to you, a narrator who is telling the story.
 And to the extent to which the film creates, post facto in a sense, this experience of narration, it – in its entirety, as a whole – becomes a copyrightable property.
 And that was the elegant solution.
 Suddenly capital now can find a locus in an object that is completely abstract, and yet recognised in law as the essence of its investment.
-That is to say this narrator.
+That is to say, this narrator.
 We screenwriters like to think of ourselves as that person, but of course that person’s actually the embodiment of vast sums of capital that congeals around this eventual text that our screenplays inspire.
 So you find this idea of the ideology of the author transforming itself into a new kind of author, the kind of author that you see at the end of every film where it says, ‘for the purposes of copyright the author of this film is 20th Century Fox’.
 Alright.
 It’s not un film de James Cameron, right, it’s the money.
 Money is the author.
 And that also allowed an infinite expansion of the space and time of the investment as it organises itself around all of these industrial processes.

 So that gets us back to art.
 Remember we were all artists.
 And again back to all those questions we asked before.
 What does it mean that when we finish our artwork it’s not an artwork?
 What does it mean that we still invoked this ideology of authorship and art?
 Well one of the things it means is that we do a very bad job at identifying ourselves effectively as labour, as workers.
 We’re like better than workers because we’re artists, right?
 And weirdly the more that we invest in this ideology of art and the respect we think is due us as artists, somehow the worse we seem to do as workers.
 And we can’t even organise around the actual effective intervention into the industrial process that collectively – because we’re all individual artists – we could possibly do if we got our acts together, right?
 And that’s one of the effective ways in which these ideologies of authorship and art work.